marteinn/The-Big-Username-Blocklist/README.md

 Please note that this list does not contain any curse words, there are [other lists](https://github.com/shutterstock/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words) for that.

+You can try the blacklist using the tool [Username checker](http://marteinn.github.io/The-Big-Username-Blacklist-JS/).

 ## How it works

 This repro contains standard data files, just pick the format of your choosing.

 - newline: [list.txt](list.txt)